 If you are planning to visit one of the park’s outlying areas, please print and display your timed entry permit on your dashboard.
 Be prepared to show a ranger your permit if asked.
 Outlying areas include: Lumpy Ridge, Lily Lake, Longs Peak, Wild Basin, East Inlet, North Inlet, etc.

-A Commuter Permit is available for permanent residents of Boulder, Grand and Larimer counties whose permanent address (as stated on their Driver’s License) is within 50 miles of a park entrance station.
+A Commuter Permit is available for permanent (as stated on their Driver’s License) residents of neighboring towns.
 This permit is for non-stop, non-recreational travel through the park.
 No recreational use is permitted in Rocky Mountain National Park when using this permit.
 Visit the Commuter Permits page for details.
 If you do not qualify for the Commuter Permit you will need a timed entry.
 Reminder – the reservation period that includes Trail Ridge Road is 9am to 3pm so cross park travel outside those times does not need a commuter permit, entrance fees apply.